Municipal Incorporation Process for Okanagan Falls

 Municipal incorporation in B.C.

-This municipal incorporation would be the first in B.C. in 15 years.
+This municipal incorporation will be the first in B.C. in 16 years.
 The last time a new municipality was incorporated was the Sun Peaks Mountain Resort Municipality in 2010.

 Within the last ten years, two other communities considered incorporation: Salt Spring Island and Sorrento/Blind Bay.
 In the referendums that took place, residents of both areas voted to not proceed.